qutip/qutip/doc/guide/guide-states.rst

     In [1]: n * vec

-We can also create coherent states and squeezed states by applying the :func:`qutip.operators.displace` and :func:`qutip.operators.squeez` functions to the vacuum state:
+We can also create coherent states and squeezed states by applying the :func:`qutip.operators.displace` and :func:`qutip.operators.squeeze` functions to the vacuum state:

 .. ipython::